What if I Leave Public Employment?

 A Message from Comptroller Thomas P. DiNapoli

-I strongly encourage you to take the time to read the guide carefully so that you thoroughly understand all of your rights and obligations.
-If you still have any questions or concerns after you read this publication, please be sure to contact us.
-We are here to help.
+I encourage you to take the time to read this guide carefully so you thoroughly understand all of your rights and obligations.
+If you still have any questions or concerns, please be sure to contact us.
+We’re here to help.

 Sincerely, Thomas P. DiNapoli State Comptroller

-In today’s world, it is likely you will hold more than one job during your professional career.
-When you stop working for a public employer in New York State, you need to know your rights as a member of the Retirement System.
+In today’s world, it’s likely you will hold more than one job during your professional career.
+When you stop working for a public employer in New York State, you need to know your rights as a member of the New York State & Local Retirement System (NYSLRS).
 Specific rights depend on your tier and the number of years of service credit you have.
-Here are answers to some of the questions we often receive.

 Public employment in New York State means working for: